Skip to main content

 COM 100: Introduction to Human Communication

 This course is designed to introduce you to the basic concepts of human communication, processes, and environments.
 This course surveys communication topics related to culture, identity, organizations, and relationships.
-By the end of this course, you should have a fuller understanding of appropriate and effective communication based on your knowledge of theoretical concepts and their application.

 Duration

-Instructor-led (8 weeks)
+Session Based (8 weeks)

 University Credits